Introduction

 deploy/

-job.md # deploy-specific prompt (you write this)
+job.md # job-specific prompt (you write this)

-cwt.md # auto-generated per-job context
+context.md # auto-generated per-job context

 lint/